fbq('track', 'Subscribe', {value: '0.00', currency: 'USD', predicted_ltv: '0.00'});

 Is Swing Trading Good for Beginners?
-Let Cycles and Crossovers Be Your Guide
+Tips for Success

 Swing trading sounds simple in theory: buy low, sell high — over a few days or weeks instead of minutes or months.
-But for beginners, it can quickly become overwhelming when trades go against you or the market starts whipsawing.
-That’s why the answer to whether swing trading is good for beginners comes down to how they trade — and what they follow.
+However, for beginners, it can quickly become overwhelming.
+What happens when trades go against you?
+Or when the market starts whipsawing?
+The answer to whether swing trading is good for beginners comes down to how they trade — and what they follow.

 At Market Turning Points, we don’t trade based on headlines, price predictions, or gut feelings.
 We teach traders to rely on cycle timing, price channels, and crossover averages — simple but powerful tools that remove the guesswork.
-And yes, with these tools in hand, swing trading can be one of the best ways for beginners to learn how markets really work.
+With these tools, swing trading can be one of the best ways for beginners to learn how markets really work.

 Let’s break it down.